Collaborate with us

 Delivery of skills workshops

 Employer-led skills workshops are short skills training sessions running throughout the academic year (timing is dependent on venue availability).
 These provide an opportunity to work with a small group of students to provide training in key employability skills.
 We can advise on suitable workshop topics.
+Trinity’s Guided Reflection Tool encourages students to reflect on the graduate attributes they are developing.

 Giving a guest lecture